Henningson/Fireflies/README.md

 This repository accompanies the paper **Fireflies: Domain-specific Structured Light Optimization for Medical 3D Reconstruction** published at MICCAI'24.
+The code for the paper can be found in the paper-branch.
 This is a joint work of the <a href="https://www.lgdv.tf.fau.de/">Chair of Visual Computing</a> of the Friedrich-Alexander University of Erlangen-Nuremberg and the <a href="https://www.hno-klinik.uk-erlangen.de/phoniatrie/">Phoniatric Division</a> of the University Hospital Erlangen.